EndIess/PSIT-Project/README.md

 ============
 Hold run this program and then when you print error message you can copy this sentence and then you place it. <br />
 If you want to reset , you can press 'delete' button. <br />
-while you're running this program you should careful to press copy and place button.
+while you're running this program you should careful to press copy and place.

 INSTALLING
 ============